awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.03.md

 1. Compile and run the program\.

-   The program should fail with the following message:
+   The program should fail with the following message.

    `The conditional request failed`

    This is because the movie has three actors in it, but the condition is checking for *greater than* three actors\.

-1. Modify the program so that the number of actors that the `ConditionExpression` uses is 2 instead of 3:
+1. Modify the program so that the number of actors that the `ConditionExpression` uses is 2 instead of 3.

    ```
    { ":n", new AttributeValue { N = "2" } }